particle-iot/docs/src/content/datasheets/app-notes/an039-device-claiming.md

 ![](/assets/images/app-notes/AN039/claiming.png)

 Each device is identified by its unique Device ID, the 24-character hexadecimal string that uniquely identifies each device.
-This Device ID never changes, even if the ownership of the device changes.
+The Device ID never changes, even if the ownership of the device changes.

 ### Do I need to claim my devices?